ProbablePrime/beam-tts-chat/README.md

 1. Node index.js

 # Compile
-I can't redistribute the binaries so you'll have to make them yourself.
+I can't redistribute the binaries due to licensing issues so you'll have to make them yourself.
+If you can't do this then look at [beam-tts-chat-winapi](https://github.com/probableprime/beam-tts-chat-winapi)

 Compile https://github.com/whatsecretproject/SharpTalk 's "Speak" project into an exe.
 Copy that to `process/` in the root of this project.
 Included required DLLs.